Kitware/VTK/.gitlab/issue_templates/new-release.md

       script can be used to find and ensure that merge requests assigned to the associated milestone are available on the `release` branch.

-  - Integrate changes.
-    - Make a commit for each of these `release`-only changes on a single topic (suggested branch name: `update-to-v@VERSION@`):
+  - Make a commit for each of these changes on a single topic (suggested branch
+    name: `update-to-v@VERSION@`):
-      - Assemble release notes into `Documentation/release/@VERSION@.md`.
+    - Assemble release notes into `Documentation/release/@MAJOR@.@MINOR@.md`.
       - [ ] If `PATCH` is greater than 0, add items to the end of this file.
+    - [ ] Remove old release note files
+    - [ ] Update `.gitlab/ci/cdash-groups.json` to track the `release` CDash
+          groups
     - [ ] Update `CMake/vtkVersion.cmake` and tag the commit (tag this commit below)
 ```
 $EDITOR CMake/vtkVersion.cmake
 git commit -m 'Update version number to @VERSION@@RC@' CMake/vtkVersion.cmake
 ```
-      - [ ] Update `.gitlab/ci/cdash-groups.json` to track the `release` CDash
-            groups

   - Create a merge request targeting `release`
     - [ ] Obtain a GitLab API token for the `kwrobot.release.vtk` user (ask
           @ben.boeckel if you do not have one)
     - [ ] Add the `kwrobot.release.vtk` user to your fork with at least
           `Developer` privileges (so it can open MRs)
     - [ ] Use [the `release-mr`][release-mr] script to open the create the
           Merge Request (see script for usage)
       - Pull the script for each release; it may have been updated since it was last used
       - The script outputs the information it will be using to create the merge request.
 Please verify that it is all correct before creating the merge request.
 See usage at the top of the script to provide information that is either missing or incorrect (e.g., if its data extraction heuristics fail).
     - [ ] Get positive review
     - [ ] `Do: merge`
     - [ ] Push the tag to the main repository